sh1970/dwains-lovelace-dashboard/README.md

 ## Important Announcement

 As of now, I have officially stopped active development on Dwains Dashboard.
-While I will continue to merge community-submitted pull requests (PRs), my focus has shifted entirely to my new project: **[SmartHomeShop.io](https://smarthomeshop.io/en)**, where I develop innovative products for smart homes (Home Assistant and ESPHome based).
+While I will continue to merge community-submitted pull requests (PRs), my focus has shifted entirely to my new project: [SmartHomeShop.io](https://smarthomeshop.io/en), where I develop innovative hardware products for smart homes—built around Home Assistant and ESPHome.

-Dwains Dashboard currently works with Home Assistant 2025.4, thanks to the efforts of the community.
-However, I no longer have the time to maintain it at the same level as before.
+Dwains Dashboard now works again with Home Assistant 2024.4, thanks to the amazing efforts of the community.
+However, I no longer have the time to maintain this project at the same level as before.
 I encourage users to test and verify PRs to ensure compatibility with future Home Assistant updates.
-Once verified, I will gladly merge them.
+Once verified, I will gladly merge them and publish a new release.

+I also want to take a moment to address a recent misunderstanding.
+Dwains Dashboard was a free, open-source passion project that I worked on for years in my spare time, alongside my regular job—completely without commercial intent.
+SmartHomeShop.io, on the other hand, is a professional and sustainable venture that allows me to continue contributing to the Home Assistant ecosystem in a different way: through reliable hardware and supported solutions that are actually built to last.

+To be fully transparent: I’ve sometimes felt overlooked or treated as a small player by parts of the Home Assistant team, despite everything Dwains Dashboard has meant to the community over the past few years.
+That’s okay—I'm proud of what we've built together.
+And more than ever, I feel motivated to keep innovating and supporting the community, now through a different medium.

+That’s why I’d like to ask for a small favor: if you’ve appreciated my work over the years, it would mean the world to me if you’d share [SmartHomeShop.io](https://smarthomeshop.io/en) with others.
+Whether it’s through social media, word of mouth, or simply mentioning it in a Discord or forum post—it all helps an independent creator like me immensely.

-I want to thank everyone who has supported Dwains Dashboard over the years.
-It has been an incredible journey, and I am proud of what we have achieved together.
-Moving forward, I am excited to focus on creating hardware and solutions tailored for the Home Assistant ecosystem through SmartHomeShop.io and I hope to see you as a customer there.
+Thank you to everyone who has supported Dwains Dashboard over the years.
+It’s been an incredible journey, and I’m genuinely proud of what we’ve achieved together.
+Moving forward, I’m excited to keep contributing—this time through high-quality hardware and solutions tailored specifically for Home Assistant users.

-Thank you for your understanding and continued support!
+Thanks again for your understanding and continued support 🙏
 — Dwain

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/hacs/integration)